-Winter Semester 2025
+Summer Semester 2025

 The Pattison High School Fine Arts programs provide opportunities for students to work within several fine art disciplines, while at the same time making decisions about pursuing specialties in greater depth.
 It is easy to see that there is a huge demand for artists who have knowledge of multiple creative disciplines including video/still camera work, storyboard development, video editing, sound design and film scoring, music performance, composition/production, animation, 3d modelling, installation, performance art and more.
 Students will be asked to collaborate with their classmates, to research and explore ideas on their own, and to share their works and findings with their peer groups.
-Ultimately they will be able to take the knowledge they gain as transferable sets of skills into other secondary and post-secondary education studies.
+Ultimately, they will be able to take the knowledge they gain as transferable sets of skills into other secondary and post-secondary education studies.

-Students must designate a specialty (either visual arts or music) before the midterm assessment period has ended.
-Prior to that time, they are encouraged to explore multiple media in a variety of creative contexts.
+Students are encouraged to explore multiple media in a variety of creative contexts.

+Instructor: Mx.
+Vee Chorabik

-Instructor: Mr. Catalano Email: chris.catalano@pattisonhighschool.ca Office Location/Hours: Room 120 - Hours after school or by appointment
+Email: vee.chorabik@pattisonhighschool.ca Office Location/Hours: Period 3 - Art Room